Finding the stillness within

 Nature connection makes us happier and healthier

-As we are poised to hear recommendations about the next stage of our current lockdown priviledges it seems likely that spending time outdoors will feature prominently.
+As we are poised to hear recommendations about the next stage of our current lockdown privileges it seems likely that spending time outdoors will feature prominently.
 Apart from the fact that it’s considered less likely to contract Covid-19 whilst involved in leisure activities outdoors, the mental, emotional and physical health benefits of spending time outdoors should not be underestimated.

 Scientific studies have consistently shown that nature connection, engaged with on a regular basis, makes people feel happier and more healthy.

 In Japan, Shinrin Yoku (Forest Bathing) is part of their National Health Service provision.
-Research carried out for over 40 years has proved that just spending time in the forest, engaged in what could be described as mindfulness themed activities, is enough to reduce blood pressure, reduce anxiety and have positive health benefits for those suffereing from illnesses such as diabetes and cancer.
+Research carried out for over 40 years has proved that just spending time in the forest, engaged in what could be described as mindfulness themed activities, is enough to reduce blood pressure, reduce anxiety and have positive health benefits for those suffering from illnesses such as diabetes and cancer.

-It must be said that I’m not suggesting nature connection (or forest bathing) could provide an alternative to prescribed medications, but numerous research studies show that nature connection activities can significantly boost the body’s immune response.
+It must be said that I’m not suggesting nature connection (or Forest Bathing) could provide an alternative to prescribed medications, but numerous research studies show that nature connection activities can significantly boost the body’s immune response.

 How nature connection is a mindful activity

 Becoming more aware of nature on a daily walk could be said to be very mindful.
 The act of slowing down to really notice what is growing in the hedgerow, or in the gardens of the houses you pass by, is an act of being in the present moment, focussing your attention on what is happening right at that moment.